buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Alternatively, you can transform normal terrain where plants are present into difficult terrain that remains for the duration of the spell, causing vines and branches to hinder pursuers, for example.

-At the Narrator' \*\*s discretion, the plants might perform other tasks on your behalf.
+At the Game Master' \*\*s discretion, the plants might perform other tasks on your behalf.
 The spell doesn' \*\*t enable plants to uproot themselves and move around, but they can freely move branches, stems, and stalks.
 If a plant creature is in the area, you can communicate with it as if you shared a common language, but you don' \*\*t gain any magical ability to influence it.
 This spell can cause plants created by the entangle spell to release a restrained creature.

 ### Spider Climb